timp/dsn-chassis-ext/README-HOW-TO-DEPLOY-WORKFLOW.txt

     Note.
 The group "Data Managers" must exist, with at least one member, as the workflow will assign tasks to members of it.

+	deploy alfresco/module/org_wwarn_module_cms/workflows/molecular_study/processdefinition.xml
+	Note.
+The group "BioInformatics" must exist, with at least one member, as the workflow will assign tasks to members of it.

 Command to view deployed process definition:
     show file alfresco/module/org_wwarn_module_cms/workflows/clinical_study/processdefinition.xml